Bricktech2000/Notes/notes/tone.md

 # Tone

-> the emotional character of a document, "how a document makes you feel" &mdash; Gefen
+_the emotional character of a document, how a document makes you feel_ &mdash; Gefen

 even in [[technical-writing]], a good [[tone]] is important to communicate effectively

+## example

-## example of a good tone
+_example of a good tone_

 > I read with interest **your evidence-based suggestions** for addressing the concerns of residents living near wind farms and would like **to ask** the following questions: